 Heritage chicken breeds are APA (American Poultry Association) recognized breeds that where originally bred to be hardy meat and egg producers.
-However, most heritage breeds where bred before large scale meat production was really around.
-For this reason, they are often smaller and slower to mature than modern meat production breeds (such as the Cornish cross).
+However, most heritage breeds where bred before the modern methods of large scale meat production developed.
+For this reason, they are often smaller and slower to mature than industriel meat production breeds (such as the Cornish cross).
 Additionally, they may not lay as much as modern Egg-production Chicken Breeds (such as Leghorns).
 However… is more really better?
 In this article, I provide more information on heritage chickens and (including why they are so cool).
-I also include a list of a few heritage breeds…
+I also include a list of a few heritage breeds!

 The True Definition of a Heritage Chicken Breed

 Man has been breeding chickens for production for many years.
 However, many of our modern meat production breeds have been bred to an unhealthy extent.
 Heritage are old breeds that have not been bred so far.

 Today, commercial farmers favor traits that are more likely to yield a higher profit margin.
 For the sake of business, the natural, hardier, more versatile and often healthier breeds are behind and breeds that are prone abnormally rapid growth rates or abnormally high egg production are favored.
 However, chickens were not designed to produce so many eggs or grow so fast in such a short time-period.
 This leaves modern production breeds often more prone to health issues involving either weight or reproduction.
 However, not all older, hardier, versatile breeds are heritage.

 According to the Livestock Conservancy, for a breed to be Heritage, it must meet the following criteria: